deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 We will go through:
 - The Chainlink request & receive cycle
-- Using the LINK token
+- Using the MATIC token
 - How to use request & receive with Chainlink Oracles
 - Consuming random numbers with Chainlink VRF in smart contracts